By the SMU Social Media Team

 It’s a no-brainer: Would you rather be memorising case studies from a textbook or stepping out and learning through real-world opportunities?

-SMU is a pioneer in creating experiences that makes learning relevant to the real world.
+SMU is a pioneer in creating experiences that make learning relevant to the real world.
 And this emphasis on self-learning and collaboration with industries is epitomised in the SMU-X Initiative, an experiential learning framework where students take on projects from companies and community organisations.

-It is a paradigm shift which focuses on learning, as opposed to teaching, and is a mind-set shift to get the university to collaborate both internally and with its external stakeholders.
+It is a paradigm shift which focuses on learning, as opposed to teaching, and is a mindset shift to get the University to collaborate both internally and with its external stakeholders.
 Each party brings with them their expertise and industry-specific viewpoints in a collaborative approach using both disciplinary knowledge and multi-faceted perspectives.

 Quite literally, learning also takes place beyond the classroom: SMU-X electives are conducted in SMU Labs—24/7 flexible learning environments designed for collaborative work.
 SMU Labs also acts as a test bed for new ideas as well as space-planning to facilitate learning and living by today’s students.
 More recently, the initiative has included an SMU-X Overseas programme, through collaborations between SMU and overseas partner universities and organisations.

 We chat with SMU-X Academic Director, Associate Professor Gary Pan, who explains the difference between this experiential learning framework and traditional university curricula; and SMU undergraduate Sean Lim, who went on a SMU-X study mission to Brussels, to share more about his unique overseas experience.